Bookshelves and ceiling of the baroque library

 Topic Book Comments

-Project management (for software-intensive projects) Tom DeMarco, Tim Lister: "Peopleware: Productive Projects and Teams"
+Project leqadership (for software-intensive projects) Tom DeMarco, Tim Lister: "Peopleware: Productive Projects and Teams"

-The classic for software projects, quick read, approx. 200 pages
+The classic on software project leadership, a quick read, approx. 200 pages

 Risk management in projects Tom DeMarco, Tim Lister: "Waltzing with Bears" Another thin book on how to manage risks with little effort